 Are in possession of stable and regular resources which are sufficient to maintain themselves and their family;

 Are in possession of a valid travel document;

 Reside in normal accommodation for a comparable family in Malta.

 Those Insurance and Investment Services who already benefit from those incentives contemplated under Article 6 of the Income Tax Act do not qualify for the reduced rate of tax, as referred to above.

 A qualifying contract of employment’ is considered as such if it gives rise to a minimum annual income of €86,385 for 2020 (subject to annual inflation).
 The annual value of any fringe benefits must be excluded for this purpose.

 Eligible Office Positions under RPR

-The activity contemplated in the contract of employment constitutes an eligible office provided the employment is with companies licensed and/or recognised by the MFSA and the Malta Gaming Authority and undertakings holding an air operators’ certificate issued by the Authority for Transport in Malta, or an aerodrome license issued in terms of the Air Navigation Order and consists of specified senior positions including:
+The activity contemplated in the contract of employment constitutes an eligible office provided the employment is with companies licensed and/or recognised by the MFSA and the Malta Gaming Authority, assisted reproductive technology and undertakings holding an air operators’ certificate issued by the Authority for Transport in Malta, or an aerodrome license issued in terms of the Air Navigation Order and consists of specified senior positions including:

 Chief Executive Officer, Chief Risk Officer (including Fraud and Investigations Officer), Chief Financial Officer, Chief Operations Officer (including Aviation Accountable Manager), Chief Commercial Officer, and Chief Technology Officer;